rails/rails/guides/source/action_cable_overview.md

 Here's a simple example of a channel that tracks whether a user is online or not and what page they're on.
-(This is useful for creating presence features like showing a green dot next to a user name if they're online).
+(This is useful for creating presence features like showing a green dot next to a username if they're online).

 Create the server-side appearance channel: